eightsmile/cfa/Ethics.md

 - Accurate & Complete
 - Portfolio success may be **from team not from person**.
+- A co states to complince with GIPS, but not report return as GIPS.
+- Disclose when **performance calculation** / **Attribution** method changed.

 #### III(E).
 Preservation of Confidentiality 保密